USS Sigourney (DD-643): Philippines campaigns

-On the 19 October 1944, Sigourney shelled Red and White Beaches to cover underwater demolition teams reconnoitering the landing sites near Dulag and Tacloban.
+On 19 October 1944, Sigourney shelled Red and White Beaches to cover underwater demolition teams reconnoitering the landing sites near Dulag and Tacloban.
 She and Cony (DD-508) remained in the area while the remainder of TG 77.2 withdrew to the south to cover the approaches to Leyte Gulf through Surigao Strait.
 The two destroyers fired night harassing and interdiction fire on beaches, roads, and installations.
 On the 20th, they bombarded the beaches until H-hour and then provided call-fire support until the 24th when word was received from the Commander, 7th Fleet, to prepare for a night engagement.
 Sigourney, Aulick (DD-569), and Welles (DD-628) were in the van as Attack Section 2 of DesDiv "X-Ray" which would screen the battle line consisting of six battleships.
 In the screening position, they did not take part in the torpedo attacks on the Japanese fleet launched by other American destroyers.
 On 29 October, Sigourney withdrew from Leyte and returned to Seeadler Harbor, arriving on 3 November.

 Nine days later, the destroyer was en route back to Leyte Gulf.
 She performed screening assignments and radar picket duties at the entrance to the gulf off Dinagat Island from 6 to 30 November.
 On the night of 1–2 December, DesDiv 44 made a sweep of the Camotes Sea.
 At 02:38 on 2 December, Sigourney and Conway (DD-507) opened fire on a Japanese freighter which sank six minutes later.
 The destroyers then steamed for the Palau Islands to join the covering force for the invasion of Mindoro.
 The task group of four battleships, four cruisers, six escort carriers, and 18 destroyers sailed on the 10th.
 Three days later, the carriers began launching air attacks which continued until 17 December.
 During the time in the area, the task group was under constant enemy air attack.